.jpg)

 You walk up to the machine and complete the transaction.
 This is especially convenient for smaller amounts—such as a quick crypto purchase or a partial withdrawal of funds in CHF.

 The second reason is even more practical.
-In Switzerland, cash still plays a major role in everyday payments.
-Bitcoin ATM the gap between cash and digital assets in a seamless way.
+In Switzerland, cash still has a strong position in everyday payments.
+A Bitcoin ATM naturally bridges the world of banknotes with digital assets.
 You deposit cash.
-You scan your mobile wallet.
+You scan the wallet on your phone.
 You receive crypto.

-The process is familiar, as it’s similar to using a traditional ATM.
-The only difference is that instead of a card, you use your own cryptocurrency wallet.
+The process is familiar because it resembles a traditional ATM.
+The only difference is that instead of a card, you use your own crypto wallet.

-Before you leave home, check the map.
-It’s the easiest way to avoid a wasted trip.
+Before you leave home, check the location map.
+It’s the easiest way to avoid an unnecessary trip.
 There you’ll find:

-In Rothbard's case, this is done using an interactive map of Bitcoin ATM , complete with descriptions of the locations.
+For Rothbard, this is provided by the interactive Bitcoin ATM Schweiz map, with descriptions of the locations.

 This is especially important in the evenings and on weekends.
-Checking the status and operating hours allows you to plan your route and avoid arriving only to find that the machine is temporarily unavailable.
+Checking the status and opening hours lets you plan your route and avoid arriving to find the ATM is temporarily unavailable.

 .jpg)

 The most common problem?
-Not having your wallet ready at the ATM.
+Not having a crypto wallet ready at the ATM.

-If you want to buy crypto, make sure you have a wallet app installed on your phone and the "Receive" tab open.
-The QR code should be visible right away—no need to navigate through menus on your device.
-You don’t need any special app.
-Any reliable cryptocurrency wallet will do.
+If you want to buy crypto, have a wallet app installed on your phone and the "Receive / Odbierz" tab open.
+The QR code should be visible immediately — no need to navigate through menus on the device.
+You don’t need any dedicated app.
+Any trusted cryptocurrency wallet will do.

 A small detail that makes a big difference: set the screen brightness to maximum.
 In bright light, the scanner might not read the code on the first try.

-First, check the map to find the nearest location—for example, Bitcoin ATM Luzern.
-The process itself is simple and works just like a regular ATM, except instead of a card, you use your phone’s wallet.
+First, check the map to find the nearest location—for example, Bitcoin ATM Schweiz Luzern.
+The process itself is simple and works just like a regular ATM, except instead of a card you use your phone’s wallet.

 Here's how it works:

 Before you confirm the transaction, you’ll see the exchange rate and the fee.
-This is the moment to pause for a second and check exactly how much you’ll be paying.
+This is the moment to pause and check exactly how much you’ll pay.

-Once the transaction is approved, the machine usually prints a receipt.
+After approval, the machine usually prints a receipt.
 The cryptocurrency is sent to your address.
-The time it takes to process the transaction depends on network congestion.
-You’ll often see the status “pending” in your wallet at first.
+The time for the transaction to be recorded depends on network congestion.
+You’ll often first see the status “pending” in your wallet.
 This is normal.
-Sending the funds takes less time than waiting for confirmations on the blockchain.
+The actual cash deposit takes less time than obtaining confirmations on the blockchain.

 When making a sale, many people confuse the confirmation codes.
 In the Rothbard system, two different codes may appear—each corresponds to a different step.
 One is used to send funds, and the other to receive cash after the transaction is confirmed on the network.

-The biggest source of stress comes from scanning the wrong code.
-In practice, the barcode usually corresponds to the receipt of CHF once the process on the blockchain is complete.
+The biggest cause of stress is scanning the wrong code.
+In practice, the barcode usually refers to receiving CHF after the process on the blockchain is complete.

-It’s also important to keep time in mind.
-When making a purchase, the machine won’t dispense cash immediately after scanning your wallet.
+Also remember to allow time.
+When selling crypto, the machine won’t dispense cash immediately after you scan your wallet.
 First, the network must confirm the transaction.
 This may take some time.
 In this case, patience is part of the process.

-The sales method depends on the plan offered by the carrier.
+The selling method depends on the model offered by the operator.

 You have two options: